DogeDark/dioxus-logger/README.md

 [mit license]: https://github.com/DogeDark/dioxus-logger/LICENSE

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Dioxus by you, shall be licensed as MIT, without any additional terms or conditions.
+Every contribution intentionally submitted for inclusion in `dioxus-logger` by you, shall be licensed as MIT, without any additional terms or conditions.